near/docs/docs/roles/integrator/exchange-integration.md

 }
 ```

 As mentioned earlier, the `result` is an array of bytes.
-There are various ways to convert bytes into a more human-readable form, such as the [dtool CLI](https://github.com/guoxbin/dtool#installation).
+There are various ways to convert bytes into a more human-readable form such as the [dtool CLI](https://github.com/guoxbin/dtool#installation).

 `dtool a2h '[34,49,48,48,48,48,48,48,34]' | dtool h2s`